richardpizem-ctrl/Real-Time-MIDI-Notation/SUPPORT.md

 - feature requests
 - questions about usage

-The repository includes **professional Issue Templates** to make reporting easier and more structured.
+The repository includes **professional Issue Templates** to make reporting structured and efficient.

 ---

 ## 🔹 Email Support

-For private or sensitive questions, you can contact the maintainer directly:
+For private or sensitive questions, you may contact the maintainer directly:

 **richardpizem@gmail.com**